Boris Johnson quits as UK foreign secretary, leaving May's government on brink over Brexit

 Johnson, meanwhile, reportedly called the plan a "turd."

-Johnson’s resignation also comes amid a NATO summit in Brussels, and just days away from President Trump’s much-anticipated visit to the country -- where he is scheduled to meet with May.
+Johnson’s resignation also comes ahead of a NATO summit in Brussels, and just days away from President Trump’s much-anticipated visit to the country -- where he is scheduled to meet with May on Friday.
 Johnson has defended Trump's visit in the face of left-wing critics, and had even suggested Trump would be better than May at handling Brexit talks.

 UK FOREIGN MINISTER BORIS JOHNSON SUGGESTS TRUMP HANDLE BREXIT TALKS: 'HE'D GO IN BLOODY HARD'

 But that visit could be complicated as May’s position as prime minister looks increasingly tenuous.
-Trump has been vocal in his support of Brexit and is more likely to sympathize with Johnson and Davis than he is than May.
+Trump has been vocal in his support of Brexit and is more likely to sympathize with Johnson and Davis than he is with May.

 Trump's visit already reportedly has government officials on edge, who have reportedly told the White House that he cannot meet with Brexit architect and May critic Nigel Farage while he is in the country.

+In response to questions about the working visit in the wake of Johnson's resignation, White House Press Secretary Sarah Sanders confirmed the visit was still on.

+“The President continues to look forward to his working visit with the Prime Minister on July 13, and further strengthening the U.S.-U.K. special relationship," she said in a statement.

-With the resignation of multiple high-profile pro-Brexit officials, May’s positioned is seriously weakened, and she is likely to have to scramble to head off a leadership challenge in the coming weeks.
+With the resignation of multiple high-profile pro-Brexit officials, May’s position is seriously weakened, and she is likely to have to scramble to head off a leadership challenge in the coming weeks.

 Yet, her position could potentially could be strengthened in the long term if she holds on to her party's support and emerges from the firestorm without Johnson and Davis -- who have been thorns in her side since she entered 10 Downing Street in 2016.